twneale/lens-manual/manual.md

       color: green;
     }

-By convention there needs to be an `index.js` file in the repo.
+By convention, there needs to be an `index.js` file in the repo.

     var Cat = require('./cat');
     Cat.View = require('./cat_view');